 surface samples, the use of randomisation procedures for testing

-palaeoecological hypothesis, and estimating realised niches for northern European trees at different times in the Holocene (NoAClim project).
+palaeoecological hypothesis, estimating realised niches for northern European trees at different times in the Holocene (NoAClim project), and studying long interglacial sequences as 'natural experiments' in ecological and biodiversity dynamics (IGNEX and IGNEX-eco projects).
 Active collaborators include Richard

 Ecological palaeoecology and conservation palaeoecology, where